antonhornquist/grrr-meta-rb/README.md

 ## Requirements

+This library requires rsclass-rb.

-A number of environment variables need to be set for editing and generation to work.
-See grrr_meta.rb source.
+A number of environment variables also need to be set for editing and generation to work.
+See grrr_meta.rb source for details.

 ## License